daniel-koehn/GERMAINE/README.md

 # GERMAINE

-2D frequency-domain acoustic FD modelling and full waveform inversion (FWI) code which I developed together with Denise De Nil.
+2D acoustic FDFD modelling and FWI code, which I developed together with Denise De Nil.

 The 2D Frequency Domain Finite-Difference (FDFD) Code GERMAINE solves the 2D Helmholtz equation using a 9-point FD stencil with PML absorbing boundary conditions according to